 Electronics and the Internet

-Yolky was good in electronics.
-He managed to get a lifetime Radio operator’s 1st Class RadioTelephone License (no longer issued) from the Federal Government.
+Part of Yolky’s adventure was electronics.
+He was good in electronics.
+Yolky managed to get a lifetime Radio operator’s 1st Class RadioTelephone License (no longer issued) from the Federal Government.
 That allowed him to operate any radio or TV station transmitter in the United States.
-He still has that commercial license, and his Amateur Radio license, both for over 50 years.

 Yolky came to the conclusion it was possible, but probably not very easy due to all the supposed opportunities.
 Plus the internet was changing rapidly.The internet was changing so fast.
 It made it more difficult to know what worked and what not to waste money and time pursuing.